nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   e.g. if the command specifies `exit 123`, it will be interpreted as `exit`.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

+**Requirements and details on user supplied parameters:** <br>

+* `CONTACT_ID` is the number that is on the left of the contact's name in each contact card.

+* `NAME` should be alphanumeric, spaces are allowed.

+* `PHONE_NUMBER` should be numbers at least 3 digits long.

+* `EMAIL` should be of the format local-part@domain:
+  *  The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+The local-part may not start or end with any special characters.
+  * The domain name should:
+    *  end with a domain label at least 2 characters long
+    * have each domain label start and end with alphanumeric characters
+    * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

+* `TAGNAME` should be alphanumeric, with no spaces.

+* `TAGNAME` is case sensitive.
+For example, a contact can have tags `Frontend` and `frontend` at the same time.

 </box>

 ### Viewing help : `help`